 CCS endeavors to budget funds each year to support faculty development.
 These funds may be used activities that include, but are not limited to:

 - workshops, seminars, training, or courses related to their field

 - other activities as determined by the appropriate Dean

 Courses or workshops must be successfully completed to be eligible for reimbursement.
 Faculty development grants are not used to support the pursuit of degrees.
 The College recognizes the value of faculty making presentations at and attending conferences that enhance faculty’s knowledge of current trends in their respective fields, their professional practice, and scholarly activities, and the College’s visibility.

-- Full-time faculty members may request financial support to attend conferences, seminars, workshops and other means of professional development.
+- Faculty members may request financial support to attend conferences, seminars, workshops and other means of professional development.
 Requests should include an explanation of the value of the event and a budget of the expenses required.
-Requests are given to the Department Chair for approval and then forwarded to the Assistant Provost who will make a decision in consultation with the Provost and appropriate Dean based on funds available and the number and types of requests received.
+Requests are given to the Department Chair for approval and then forwarded to the Academic Dean who will make a decision in consultation with the appropriate Dean based on funds available and the number and types of requests received.
 Faculty members who have been granted sabbatical leave are not eligible to receive faculty development grants during the leave.

-Please refer to the Policy on Travel and Entertainment in Appendix F.
+Please refer to the Policy on Travel and Entertainment.

 The College is committed to the continuous improvement of its primary resource, the faculty.
 Through a variety of activities, supported in whole or in part by the College, faculty are able to strengthen educational, scholarly and professional abilities.
 Generally, individual faculty will initiate requests for funding to their Chair, or a member of the Provost’s Office may recommend professional development opportunities to specific faculty.